If there’s a place I recommend 100% while visiting New York, it’s the High Line!!!

 The history of the High Line

 At the beginning of the 20th Century, the Meatpacking District in NYC experienced saturated roads with pedestrians, horses, carts, cars, trucks and trains.
-Besides, 10th street was actually named the “street of death” because of the traffic and the danger that the street represented.
+10th street was actually named the “street of death” because of the traffic and the danger that the street represented to pedestrians.

-In order to relieve traffic jams and reduce numerous accidents, the construction of an elevated railroad started in 1930.
+The construction of that elevated railroad started in 1930.

 The elevated platform allowed the freight of meat, milk and other merchandises, and to store goods in warehouses installed along the line.

-As a result, the railroad became nearly unused and in 1980 the last train passed on the rail of this elevated platform.
+As a result, the railroad became nearly unused and 1980 was the last time a train the passed on the rail.

 The line became abandoned and weed infested.
 The destruction seemed unavoidable but in 1999, two locals, Joshua David and Robert Hammond founded an organization to save the line and proposed a make over just like the Parisian Promenade Plantée, and suggested a suspended urban park.

-In 2004, the mayor of New York City, Michael Bloomberg, started to pay attention since the organization grew and found sympathy with the cause that he then decided to finance the project.
+In 2004, the mayor of New York City, Michael Bloomberg, started to show interest to the cause, and decided to finance the project.
 The High Line was finally created and the first segment was inaugurated in 2009.

 How is it?

 The High Line is 2,3 km (or 1.45 miles) long and is divided into 3 segments.